Excellent performance, facial detection and continuous video recording make the Nest Hello the ultimate video doorbell.

 There’s also an option to listen for and alert you to loud noises.
 With a less sophisticated microphone, the Nest Hello doesn’t have the ‘Person talking’ and ‘Dog barking’ alerts of some of the other cameras.

 Nest Aware also adds a few additional features.
 Zones let you configure the part of the image you want to monitor, cutting down on false alerts by, say, ignoring a neighbour walking past.
 For each zone, you can toggle person and motion alerts individually.
+Nest also lets you digitally zoom and lock the zoom level, which can be a good way of cropping out a neighbour’s garden: under current UK law, you can record the street, but you should take into account neighbour’s privacy by not overtly recording their comings and goings.

 Facial recognition is also available.
 Any faces recognised by other cameras (the Nest Cam IQ or Nest Cam Outdoor IQ) are carried over and automatically recognised by Nest Hello.
 For new faces, you can tell the app which people you recognise, and which you don’t.
 This personalises the notifications you receive, with Nest telling you if there’s someone familiar or unfamiliar at the door.
 It’s a shame you can’t control alerts based on whether someone was recognised or not.